SephHawkins/UnchartedTerritory/GameDesignDoc.md

 ###Classes
 * A MainWindow class
+* A GameScene class that will be a QGraphicsScene
 * A generic object class for all game objects
 * A player object class
 * A dive-bombing alien object class
 * A basic alien spaceship object class
 * A basic bullet object class
 * A missile object class
+* A laser object class
+* A large asteroid object class
 * A boss ship object class
 * An asteroid object class